 The ulna forms the medial border of the forearm.
 Proximally, the ulna articulates with the humerus and radius.
 The proximal border of the ulna is formed by the olecranon process, a projection that fits into the humeral olecranon fossa during complete extension of the elbow.

 The semilunar notch, an indentation lined with articular cartilage, fits snugly around the humeral trochlea.
 The distal border of the semilunar notch is formed by the coronoid process.
 The ulnar coronoid process is received by the coronoid fossa of the humerus during elbow flexion.
 Lateral and slightly distal to the coronoid process, the radial notch is an indentation that accepts the radial head to form the proximal radioulnar joint (Fig. 16-2).

 Bony anatomy of the radius and ulna.

 Located on the thumb-side of the forearm, the radius is lateral to the ulna when the body is in its anatomical position.
-The proximal articulating surface, the radial head, is disk shaped and concave to allow gliding and rotation on the capitulum, significantly ...
+The proximal articulating surface, the radial head, is disk shaped and concave to allow gliding and rotation on the capitulum, significantly enhancing the ...